anishraj2401/HotelBookingForm/README.md

 View advance payment, total cost, and balance automatically without confusion.
 This form ensures customers have a seamless and transparent booking experience! ✨

+Want to see how your tweet will score? https://hotel-booking-form-ruddy.vercel.app/

 ⚙️ How to Run Locally
 Clone the repository: